Buffy the Vampire Slayer Cast: Where Are They Now?

-Historically, Buffy Summer hasn't had the best luck with birthdays.
+Historically, Buffy Summers hasn't had the best luck with birthdays.
 If you think about it, they've pretty much all been straight from the pit of hell (no surprise when you're living on the Hellmouth in good old Sunnydale, California).

 But today, all of that changes.
 Today, Buffy slays 20 years.
 Happy Buffy-versary!